openoms/lightning-node-management/README.md

 Pay with Lightning for an inbound channel of up to 16 000 000 satoshis.

 ### [Lightning Loop](https://github.com/lightninglabs/loop)
 Lightning Loop is a non-custodial service offered by Lightning Labs to bridge on-chain and off-chain Bitcoin using submarine swaps.

 In the current iteration of the Loop software, two swap types are supported:

-* Loop In: off-chain to on-chain, where the Loop client sends funds off-chain in
+* Loop In: off-chain to on-chain.
+The Loop client sends funds paid on Lightning to a Bitcoin address.
-* Loop Out: on-chain to off-chain, where the Loop client sends funds to an on-chain address using an off-chain channel

 <https://lightning.engineering/loop/index.html#lightning-loop-grpc-api-reference>